jhpyle/docassemble/_docs/docker.md

 * <a name="DAENABLEPLAYGROUND"></a>`DAENABLEPLAYGROUND`: Set this to
   `false` to disable the Playground on the server.
 See the [`enable playground`] directive.
+* <a name="DAALLOWLOGVIEWING"></a>`DAALLOWLOGVIEWING`: Set this to
+  `false` to prevent administrators and developers from viewing the system logs by going to Logs on the menu.
+By default, administrators and developers can access Logs.
 * <a name="DADEBUG"></a>`DADEBUG`: Set this to `false` if you want the server to be in production mode rather than developer mode.
 This will also disable access to example and demonstration interviews in